BrentSeidel/Ada-Lisp/README.md

 ## Status

+### Porting
+It now runs on the Arduino Due.
+It took a bit of work to remove all dependencies on Ada libraries that aren't available on the Arduino Due.
+Another feature added was the ability for the host software to add custom lisp commands.
+Thus, the main Arduino Due program can add custom lisp commands for accessing the Arduino hardware.

 ### Supported Data Types
 1. Integers are the standard Ada integer type.
 2. Strings are variable length and implemented using a linked list.